sadiaramzan838/60-days-challenge-on-Claude/README.md

 * Implemented the first major user-facing features by building production-ready functionality aligned with the project roadmap and technical architecture.
 * Developed complete application modules, reusable components, API integration, state management, and feature-specific workflows while verifying functionality at every milestone.
 * Tested the implemented features, updated project documentation, prepared deployment readiness, and completed version control for the next development phase.

+Day 55 – Continue Core Feature Development**

+* Expanded the application's core functionality by implementing the next set of user-facing features while preserving compatibility with the existing codebase.
+* Enhanced reusable components, business logic, API integration, validation, and user workflows with production-ready implementation and thorough feature verification.
+* Refactored the codebase where needed, updated documentation, validated application stability, and prepared the project for advanced features in the next development phase.